marvinli-harvard/critical-windows-lm/README.md

 python experiments/chain_of_thought/run_qa_noisedenoise.py --model_id meta-llama/Llama-3.1-8B-Instruct --dataset competition_math --split test --task math --num_samples 10000 --answer_type math
 ```

-See the script `scripts/generate_QA_data_total.sh` for the correct commands for all datasets in the paper and the notebook `notebooks/COT Feature Localization.ipynb` for instructions to produce the plots in the paper.
+See the script `scripts/generate_QA_data_total.sh` for the correct commands for all datasets we consider in the paper and the notebook `notebooks/COT Feature Localization.ipynb` for instructions to analyze the data that is produced.

 ## Jailbreak prompt detection method
 To reproduce our jailbreak prompt detection method, run the following command.